z3tt/Z3tt/content/top/about.md

   }
 </style>

-<span class='emphasize'>I am a computational ecologist by 🎓 and an independent data visualization designer by ❤️</span>
+<span class='emphasize'>I am a computational ecologist by 🎓 and an independent data visualization specialist by ❤️</span>

+As an independent data visualization specialist, I assist organizations, research teams, and businesses in effectively communicating insights through engaging graphical storytelling.
+I combine my analytical research expertise with a passion for design, colors, and typography to craft compelling and meaningful data visualizations.
+Additionally, I also frequently engage as a speaker and workshop trainer.

 <span style='font-size:2.2rem;'>As a <a href='https://www.cedricscherer.com/top/about/#ecology'>graduated ecologist</a>, I have acquired an extensive hypothesis–driven research experience and problem–solving expertise in <b style='font-weight:900;'>data wrangling, statistical analysis, and model development</b>.
 Since communicating data effectively is of paramount importance, I have subsequently developed strong skills in <b style='font-weight:900;'>data visualization, journalism, and design</b>.</span>